Dive adventures in the Philippines

+The Philippines are an archipelago of 7107 beautiful tropical islands north of Indonesia and east of Vietnam.
 The arrival of Spanish explorer Ferdinand Magellan in the 16th Century led to colonisation by Spain, which remained in force until the early 20th Century.
 The Spanish influence can be seen in the architecture and in the names of the different regions.

 The Filipino people are warm, fun-loving and very friendly.
 Their flair is reflected everywhere, even the wildly decorated Jeepneys, the public transport, roaming the land in every colour of the rainbow.
 The Filipinos are also world famous for their exceptional musical ability.